home play the bach band camp RSS feed

 If you've ever watched a classical music video on YouTube you've at least seen the thumbnails of musanim's color-coded piano roll videos.
 Channel creator Stephen Malinowski has been developing this or precursor software since the 1980s and has created thousands of videos in the last two decades, often testing new visualization methods and emphases.
 There might be a downloadable version somewhere.

-• Neil Cicierega
+• S Neil Cicierega

 Sometimes regarded as the secret mastermind behind all that was good and hilarious during early Web 2.0.
 At any rate created or co-created a prodigious amount of comedy, horror comedy, meme, meme comedy, meme horror, and meme horror comedy work, a good deal of which has either aged well or has become a beautiful time capsule.
 Also he is Lemon Demon, an excellent synth-rock act.